May 14, 2026

 • Specific information you learned during your interview

-• End your letter by thanking the interviewer once again
+• A concluding statement that thanks the interviewer once again

-5. Is a Thank You Note Mandatory After Medical School Interviews?
+Is a Thank-You Note Mandatory After Medical School Interviews?

 Thank-you notes are not mandatory but are standard practice.
 You should send a thank-you note after each of your medical school interviews to reaffirm your interest and express gratitude to your interviewers.

-The best way to ensure that your thank-you letter stands out from others is by including the date and time of your interview and specific information you learned during your meeting.
-Both of these components will help your interviewer put a face to your name, which can be helpful during the selection process.
+The best way to ensure that your thank-you letter stands out from others is by including specific information you learned during your meeting.
+These components will help your interviewer put a face to your name, which can be helpful during the selection process.

 Getting the interviewer's contact information is as simple as asking for it directly at the end of the interview.
 You can politely request their email or business card to send a thank-you note.

 If that's not an option, check the interview invitation, the company's website, or LinkedIn profiles.
-If you're still stuck, reach out to the company's HR department or tap into your networking connections for help.
+If you're still stuck, you can simply send it to the admissions office instead.
 Just remember to use the contact info professionally and only for relevant communication.

 Subscribe to Our Newsletter